Gentle Giant: Formation of Gentle Giant

 According to a booklet that was included in their first album, the band's name was a reference to a fictional character, a "gentle giant" that happens upon a band of musicians and is enthralled with their music.
 The character is reminiscent of those from the Renaissance tales of François Rabelais.

 From the start, Gentle Giant was a particularly flexible band because of the exceptionally broad musical skills of its members.
 One Gentle Giant album would list a total of forty-six instruments in the musician credits — all of which had been played by group members — and five of the six members sang, enabling the band to write and perform detailed vocal harmony and counterpoint.
 The band's approach to songwriting was equally diverse, blending a wide variety of ideas and influences whether they were considered commercial or otherwise.

 Early Gentle Giant: the debut album, Acquiring the Taste and Three Friends

-The band's first album was the self-titled Gentle Giant in 1970.
+The band's first album was the self-titled Gentle Giant in 1970, produced by Tony Visconti.
 Combining the collective band members' influences of rock, blues, classical, and 1960s British soul, it was an immediately challenging effort, although it has sometimes been criticised for having a slightly disappointing recording quality.